AllEars Parents’ Guide to Walt Disney World’s Animal Kingdom with Kids

 Disney’s Animal Kingdom is the World’s youngest park.
 It opened in 1998 bringing messages of conservation, adventure, and respect for the natural world.
 Animal Kingdom has changed quite a bit over the years, and now it offers nighttime entertainment, thrilling rides, and enhanced shows and experiences for the whole family.

-To help you navigate this Park-in-progress, we’re sharing tips, suggestions, and handy information to help you make the most of your visit in two categories: Animal Kingdom Logistics and Animal Kingdom Attractions.
+To help you navigate this Park, we’re sharing tips, suggestions, and handy information to help you make the most of your visit in two categories: Animal Kingdom Logistics and Animal Kingdom Attractions.
 Each of these categories is packed with info and links to other helpful posts and pages right here on AllEars.

 Guide to Animal Kingdom Logistics